Home > American Destinations > Argentina > Christmas in Buenos Aires: What’s Open & How to Get Around

 A Sit-Down Restaurant in Buenos Aires Open on Christmas Day

 In the evening, many of the sit-down restaurants opened up.
-There were plenty of options for dinner, and I chose to eat at a cafe near the Plaza de la Republica and had steak kabobs.
+There were plenty of options for dining in Buenos Aires on Christmas Day, and I chose to eat at a cafe near the Plaza de la Republica and had steak kabobs.

 Bread Basket - Eating in Buenos Aires on Christmas Day